Bridg109/coderxio.github.io/_posts/2020-09-12-work-smarter-not-harder-extracting-40000-dailymed-labels.md

 main_zip_file = list(data_dir.glob('*.zip'))[0]
 ```

 Now for the fun part.
-You don't need to know the specifics of what the code below does, but just think conceptually about how a script would loop through the files in the 1-4 image above.
+You don't need to know the specifics of what the code below does, but just think conceptually about how a script would loop through the files in the file structure image above.

 ```python
 with zipfile.ZipFile(main_zip_file) as zip_main: